-Fig. 2 shows a schematic of upscale cascade (occurring via wave-wave interactions) in a vertical cross-section.
-Assume a wave source (positive EP flux divergence) in the lower-to-mid troposphere on the poleward side of the jet stream that can generate waves of various zonal wavenumbers (in the schematic waves of zonal wavenumbers 2, 4, 6 are considered, but in reality they are not limited to those wavenumbers) (see panel (a)).
-The waves can propagate upwards away from the wave source and dissipate at the tropopause (negative EP flux divergence, wave sink).
-However, as these waves break at the tropopause they may interact with each other nonlinearly, which can lead to upscale cascade.
+120 Fig. 2 shows a schematic of upscale cascade (occurring via wave-wave interactions) and potential subsequent resonance in a vertical cross-section.
+Assume a wave source (positive EP flux divergence) in lower-to-mid troposphere on the poleward side of the jet stream that can generate waves of various zonal wavenumbers (in the schematic waves of zonal wavenumbers 2, 4, 6 are considered, but in reality they are not limited to those wavenumbers) (see panel (a)).
+The waves can propagate upwards away from the wave source and dissipate (sink) at the tropopause (negative EP flux divergence).
+However, as these waves break 125 at the tropopause they may interact with each other nonlinearly, which can lead to upscale cascade.

-In the schematic the upscale cascade occurs when the $k = 4$ and $k = 6$ waves interact (where k is zonal wavenumber), leading to $k = 2$ wave generation, and with it a wave source in $k = 2$ occurs (positive EP flux divergence at the tropopause; see panel (b)).
+130 In the schematic the upscale cascade occurs when the $k = 4$ and $k = 6$ waves interact (where k is zonal wavenumber), leading to $k = 2$ wave generation, and with it a wave source in $k = 2$ occurs (positive EP flux divergence at the tropopause; see panel (b)).
 If the newly generated wave source for $k = 2$ waves is equal to the wave sink in $k = 4$ and $k = 6$ then the only mechanism at play is upscale cascade.
-However, if there is a pre-existing wave ($k = 2$) at the tropopause (either a wave with a source below the tropopause (e.g., a stationary wave; as shown in the schematic with an upward grey dashed wiggly arrow) or a growing/decaying wave from Fig. 1) it can interact with newly generated (via upscale cascade) $k = 2$ waves leading to resonance (via selective interference in triad interactions; see, e.g., Chapter 8.1.2 in Vallis, 2006) and amplification of the wave source at the tropopause (thus the wave source at the tropopause in panel (b) is stronger than the wave sink in panel (a)).
-Note that the resonance considered here occurs via triad interactions and is thus different from the self-tuning resonance1 mentioned in the introduction.
-The triad interactions described here are meant to represent wave-wave interactions of a finite number of distinct large scale waves, rather than the turbulent interactions across a quasi-continuous range of wave numbers (as in 2-D turbulence theory).
-Interactions among waves of the same wavenumber is here considered to be a distinct process, not part of the triad interactions, which may give rise to resonance.
-While resonance is one possible mechanism for the wave source amplification, other diabatic and non-conservative effects may also lead to an amplification of the wave source at the tropopause (as denoted in Fig. 2b).
-As a wave at the tropopause is generated, it can propagate in any direction (as denoted in the schematic by $k = 2$ wave propagation), including upward, potentially disturbing the polar vortex in the stratosphere.
+However, if there is a pre-existing wave ($k = 2$) at the tropopause (either a wave with 135 a source below the tropopause (e.g., a stationary wave; as shown in the schematic with an upward grey dashed wiggly arrow) or a growing/decaying wave from Fig. 1) it can interact with newly generated (via upscale cascade) $k = 2$ waves leading to resonance (via selective interference in triad interactions; see, e.g., Chapter 8.1.2 in Vallis, 2006) and amplification of the wave source at the tropopause (thus the wave source at the tropopause in panel (b) is stronger than the wave sink in panel (a)).
+As a wave at the tropopause is generated, it can propagate in any direction (as denoted in the schematic by $k = 2$ wave propagation), 140 including upward, potentially disturbing the polar vortex in the stratosphere.
 Note that not all energy from small scale waves is lost in this process, thus some smaller scale waves can still be seen exiting the tropopause wave source/sink region (see $k = 6$ wave propagation in panel (b)).
-Furthermore, partial energy loss may occur during triad interactions due to dissipation.
-Nevertheless, this process results in a clear planetary scale wave source at the tropopause.
+This process results in a clear planetary scale wave source at the tropopause.
 Here note that while the wave source occurs at the tropopause, the synoptic/planetary scale waves responsible for its growth can originate in the troposphere, thus the troposphere (even if the waves are weak) can indirectly affect the stratospheric dynamics.

-2.3 Other potential mechanisms
+140 2.3 Other potential mechanisms